Manga Review | No. 6 by Atsuko Asano

 Cover art for No. 6 Volume 1

 Now, something that you might be displeased with is the romance itself.
 When I first went looking for this, it was presented to me as a BL story, so I was expecting a lot more romance than there ultimately was.
 That is not to say that this is totally devoid of romance, but if you are expecting something heavy in the land of romance, unfortunately, this won’t be for you.
-However, if you are interested in a series with a hint of BL romance sprinkled on top, then I think you’ll be pretty pleased with this.
+However, if you are interested in a dystopian series with a hint of BL romance sprinkled on top, then I think you’ll be pretty pleased with this.
 I actually think the fact that the romance didn’t take center stage heightened the romance for me, so I wasn’t disappointed in the least.

 I do have to say that the ending itself is a bit disappointing.
-We get the resolution of the growing romantic tension, only for it to end tenuous and a bit empty.
+We get the resolution of the growing romantic tension, only for it to end tenuously and a bit empty.
 Rat leaves, and Shion stays with both of them quietly, hoping they’ll meet again.
 I think it was meant to be a bittersweet parting with Shion working to fix No. 6 while Rat goes off to find himself, but it left me feeling empty – and not in that “ouch, this got me in my feels, and I love it” kind of way, but in more of a “wow, that’s it?” way, which is unfortunate since the series is really good otherwise.

 Results:

-I want to say this is worth a read because I think it really is a nice change in terms of BL manga, but the ending was so lackluster that I am not sure that I readily recommend it.
-If you are fine with the journey being better than the destination, then I think I could say it is worth a read.
+I want to say this is worth a read because I think it really is a nice change in terms of BL manga, but the ending was so lackluster that I am not sure I can readily recommend it.
+If you are fine with the journey being better than the destination, I think it is worth a read.
 However, if you are like me and believe the ending can make or break a good story, this one might not be worth the journey.
 I am still happy that I read it.
 Having heard so much about this for so long, I feel like I can finally move on to other things with no regrets.

 Have you read No. 6?
 If so, what do you think?
 Do you agree with my assessment?
 Do you not?
 Let me know, and comment below!